Daniel Gimeno Traver

-Daniel Gimeno Traver (/es/; born 7 August 1985) is a inactive professional Spanish tennis player who turned pro in 2004, when he was eighteen years old.
-He reached the final of Casablanca in 2015 and has won 12 Challenger Tour events, achieving a career-high singles ranking of World No. 48 in March 2013.
+Daniel Gimeno Traver (/es/; born 7 August 1985) is a Spanish tennis coach and a former professional player.
+He is also the current director of the Copa Faulconbridge.
+He reached a career-high singles ranking of World No. 48 in March 2013.
+Gimeno Traver won 14 Challenger events.

 Personal life

 Daniel Gimeno Traver was born 7 August 1985 in Valencia, Spain.
 He is the son of Javier, a chemist, and Marisol, a nurse, and is the second of four brothers, Carlos, Miguel and Víctor being his siblings.

-Tennis career

 Gimeno Traver started playing tennis at the age of 2.
-He prefers to play on clay and is currently coached by Israel Sevilla.
+His favorite surface was clay.

+Professional Career

 Juniors

 As a junior, he won the European Championships in 2003 beating Marcos Baghdatis in Switzerland.
 Gimeno Traver won a further 5 junior titles, compiling a singles win–loss record of 51–10 and reaching as high as No. 4 in the junior world rankings in May 2003.
-He also beat Novak Djokovic on the way to a quarter-final place at Roland Garros, losing to Jo-Wilfried Tsonga.
+He also beat Novak Djokovic on the way to the quarterfinals at Roland Garros, losing to Jo-Wilfried Tsonga.